-Conservation style pre-cast flags in Doncaster - good texture and tone.
-A number of consultees on the Access & Mobility Audit raised this point.
-2 "900 x 600mm paving slab has been perceived as prone to breakage by vehicle overrunning and also when lifted, but they have advantages.
+Conservation style pre-cast flags in Doncaster - good texture, tone and size.

+$^{2}$ "900 x 600mm paving slab has been perceived as prone to breakage by vehicle overrunning and also when lifted, but they have advantages.
 They do not so readily lose their sand base and their interlocking pattern is stronger, as well as being visually pleasing."
-English Heritage, Streets for All London 3 English Heritage Streets for All, London cf. Scots Good Practice Guide page 14 Carriageways & kerbs Existing natural materials should always be retained where useable and safe.
+English Heritage, Streets for All London English Heritage Streets for All, London cf. Scots Good Practice Guide page 14 Carriageways & kerbs Existing natural materials should always be retained where usableusable and safe.
 Streets with stone setts and cobbles should be conserved and maintained.
 The exception is Stonegate, unusually surfaced in riven English Pennine sandstone flags in the 1970s.
-As a carriageway material this has proved to be a dramatic failure and requires expensive and continual maintenance due to the impact of heavy delivery traffic1.
+As a carriageway material this has proved to be a dramatic failure and requires expensive and continual maintenance due to the impact of heavy delivery traffic.
 Stone setts on a rigid sub-base should be substituted in the short term.
-Priority A & B streets should normally have simple granite kerbs (except where English Pennine sandstone survives) and a stone sett or brick drainage channel forming a clear edge between carriageway and footway2.
+Priority A & B streets should normally have simple granite kerbs (except where English Pennine sandstone survives) and a stone sett or brick drainage channel forming a clear edge between carriageway and footway.
 All re-surfacing should ensure that these drainage channels are conserved and remain visible and functional.
 Where broken, they should be repaired.
-The use of dished channels in the footstreets should be discontinued as they are a trip hazard for people with mobility issues3.
-Designing for drainage with level surfaces including dropped kerbs at crossings needs particular attention if puddling is to be avoided4.
+The use of dished channels in the footstreets should be discontinued as they are a trip hazard for people with mobility issues.
+Designing for drainage with level surfaces including dropped kerbs at crossings needs particular attention if puddling is to be avoided.
 Kerbs should be a minimum of 40mm to assist blind and partially sighted people and a minimum of 100mm to deter vehicle over-run where required.
-Historic kerb lines should, wherever practical be retained, especially in areas of shared surfacing5 Stone flags on Stonegate carriageway.
+Historic kerb lines should, wherever practical be retained, especially in areas of shared surfacing.
+In the case of build-outs, the historic kerb should be re-positioned utilising traditional materials where appropriate.

+Stone flags on Stonegate carriageway.